mel088/hw03/README.md

 ## 28/20
 * 12 points - Successfully completed tasks 0-5.
 * 2 points - Uploaded Github Repo.
-* 2 points - Getting at least 100 comments posted.
+* 2 points - Posted at least 100 comments.
 * 1 point - Have your bot upvote any comment mentioning your favorite candidate.
 * 1 point - Have your bot upvote any submission mentioning your favorite candidate.
 * 0-1 points - Make your bot reply to highly upvoted comments before replying to lower upvoted comments. *I'm not sure if I got this to work.
 I tried sorting comments by their score, but had trouble seeing if it was working or not since most of the comments are 1 point.*